(This post may contain affiliate links. Please read our disclosure policy for more information.)

 This cafe in (where else?)
 West End neighborhood of Winston-Salem has been a favorite of the locals for over 30 years.
 Serves up sandwiches, salads, grinders, and Rubens for lunch.
 Or stop in for one of their upscale dinner offerings.

-Have you visiting this charming southern town?
+Have you visited this charming southern town?
 Let us know your favorite things to do in Winston-Salem NC!

-Make sure to save things to do in Winston-Salem!
+Click below to save these things to do with kids in Winston-Salem NC on Pinterest!

 More in Family Travel: